Jaycee90/NightLife/README.md

 	* Research and implement user authenthication (sign-in/-up) along with Benu
 * __Nilu__:
 * __Jayce__:
+	* Develop a search feature that allows users to find nightclubs by entering keywords
+	* Integrate Location-Based Search
+	* Implement a feature to indicate whether a nightclub is currently open or closed.

 ### Issues to Resolve
 * Data: Map's marker not display correctly: Wrong center even when assigned argument is coordinates retrieve from DB